 Tennis Coaching Staff

-Dale Campbell will begin his ninth season as the head tennis coach at Saint Mary’s College in the 2016-17 school year.
+Dale Campbell will begin his 10th season as the head tennis coach at Saint Mary’s College in the 2017-18 school year.

-In each of the past eight seasons, Campbell's squads have won at least 10 dual matches while boasting an All-MIAA performer.
+In each of the past nine seasons, Campbell's squads have won at least 10 dual matches while boasting an All-MIAA performer.
 In 2011, the Belles finished tied for third in the MIAA, marking the team's highest conference finish since 2006.
 In 2014, the team earned a spot in the top-four only MIAA Tournament for the first time since the conference changed the end of season tournament format in 2011.
-The Belles have clinched a top-four finish in three consecutive seasons (2014, 2015, 2016).
+The Belles have clinched a top-four finish in four consecutive seasons (2014, 2015, 2016, 2017).
 The 2016 season also saw the program recognized with the first-ever Belle to earn the MIAA's Karen Caine Scholar-Athlete Award recipient in Andrea Fetters '16.

 Campbell brings a wealth of experience to the program as he has been teaching tennis for more than 20 years.
 Certified by the USPTA as a tennis professional in 1988, he served as the Head Tennis Professional at the South Bend Racquet Club and Director of Tennis/Owner of the Lakeland Athletic Club.
 During his time there, Campbell coached several sectional and nationally ranked players, as well as Division I and professional athletes.
 He has also served as the Director of Tennis at the Morris Park Country Club in South Bend while also teaching in his spare time.